two human hands painting acting books acting theory

 First of all, trust that urge.
 Sometimes our subconscious understands what we need to do better than we do.

-Secondly, while there may not be one simple answer to why we want to be actors, there is a good way to get to the root of the desire.
+Secondly, while there may not be one simple answer to why we want to be actors, there is a good way to get to the root cause analysis.
 That is called answering the 5 whys.

 The 5 Whys

-This is where you answer the question why five times, expanding each time on your last answer.
+This iterative interrogative technique, developed by Taiichi Ohno as part of the Toyota Production System, is where you answer the question why five times, expanding each time on your last answer.
 This should give you the answer that is underneath all the other reasons you give as an answer to the first question.

-Here is an example of how this might look with the question “Why do I want to be an actor?”
+Here is an example of how this 5 whys analysis might look with the question “Why do I want to be an actor?”

 1. Why do I want to be an actor?